-If you’re planning to reserve an overnight permit, be sure to do your homework regarding camping.
-There are several options for camping, including a few permits available down spur trails that offer an excellent overland adventure.
+If you’re planning to stay overnight and need an overnight permit there are several options for camping including a few permits available down spur trails that offer an excellent overland adventure.
 When you submit your permit application you’ll want to note your specific backcountry site.

 Pro Tip: The earliest you can reserve a permit is up to four months in advance.
 Keep in mind that permits do fill up quickly, so the sooner the better.

 Although there isn’t too much technical driving required to drive White Rim Road, you’ll still want to be prepared.
 This is a true desert backcountry adventure.
 You won’t find water or many amenities along the way.
-Most camping areas do offer vault toilets, but there are no toilets otherwise.
+Most camping areas do offer vault toilets, but otherwise you won't find any other toilets.
 As a result, you’re expected to pack all trash, human waste (if you’re not using a toilet), and water in and out of the area.

 As such, this is an adventure worth preparing for.
 Bikers should note that they will need to prepare properly when planning their route.
 Both bikers and vehicles need to drive slow to avoid oncoming traffic.